 Sure!
 Your Public Calendar is all about client self-booking, however your iCouch calendar works just like you would expect.
 You can manually add appointments, you can even color code appointment types as well.
 Your personal iCouch calendar is yours — the booking “rules” don’t apply to you.

-That feature is coming soon.
+Yes!
 One of the problems with other systems’ synchronization is that it’s a one-way process: if you add an appointment in your system, it will show up on Google Calendar.
 However, what happens if you add an event in Google Calendar?
-The iCouch system is going to be two-way, which means that anything you add to Google will automatically adjust your Public Calendar availability in iCouch.
-This feature isn’t available yet, however it’s definitely going to make your life much easier and give you far more power than competing systems.
+The iCouch system is two-way, which means that anything you add to Google will automatically adjust your Public Calendar availability in iCouch.
+It will definitely make your life much easier and give you far more power than competing systems.
+If you use Mac or iOS, you can easily syncronize your Google Calendar to your iCal as well.
+And, all of this syncronization is HIPAA compliant!

 Yes.
 You can add one or more reminders to any appointment.
 If your client has consented to email notifications, they’ll get an email reminder at the designated time.
 If they have consented to SMS communications, they’ll also get an SMS notification.
 You must have client consent of the system will not send anything to a client via email or SMS.